secretstartups/handbook/culture/inclusion/building-diversity-and-inclusion/index.html.md

 ### Avoid Identity Assumption Statements

 Identity is a personal thing.
 Looks or name can imply diversity attributes, but they are not perfect identity indicators.
 Avoid making statements about someone's perceived race, gender, age, ethnicity, or other personal characteristics.
-When people are typecast or feel misunderstood, they are less likely to feel that they belong.
+When people are typecasted or feel misunderstood, they are less likely to feel that they belong.

 ### Tip to Uncover Unconscious Bias